 One quick way to tell if your insulation is up to par is to take a look at how the snow is melting on your roof.
 If you notice a patchy or uneven rate of melt, with some spots melting much faster, this can be a sign of heat escaping through your roof.

 Get Your Roof Inspected

 As we’ve mentioned before, getting a roof inspection done is a great way to get ready for winter.
 Having professionals thoroughly check your roofing foundation for any damage will let you know exactly what needs to be fixed before the poor weather sets in.

 Consult with Roofing Experts

 There are many steps you can take to get a head start on winterizing your roof.
-Many of these tasks you may be confident tackling them yourself, but always remember to contact a roofing professional if you’re ever in doubt of what is best or what needs to be fixed.
-A & J Reliable are the experts in winterizing roofs.
+Many of these tasks you may be confident tackling them yourself, but always remember to contact a licensed roofing company if you’re ever in doubt of what is best or what needs to be fixed.
+A & J Reliable, Inc. are the experts in winterizing roofs.
 With over 35 years of experience in the roofing industry, we’re ready to give you our professional advice to get your home ready for this winter season.